storacha/w3infra/README.md

 ```
 ├── billing         - usage accounting and reporting to the payment system
-├── carpark         - lambda for announce new CARs in the carpark bucket
 ├── filecoin        - lambdas to get content into Filecoin deals
-├── indexer         - lambdas to connect w3up to E-IPFS
-├── replicator      - lambda to replicate buckets to R2
+├── roundabout      - redirects piece CIDs to signed URLs
 ├── stacks          - sst and aws cdk code to deploy all the things
-├── ucan-invocation - kinesis log data stream and its lambda consumers
 └── upload-api      - lambda & dynamoDB implementation of the upload-api http gateway
 ```

 To work on this codebase **you need**:

-- Node.js >= v16 (prod env is node v16)
+- Node.js >= v18 (prod env is node v18)
 - Install the deps with `npm i`

 You can then run the tests locally with `npm test`.

-To try out a change submit a PR and you'll get temporary infra rolled out for you automatically at `https://<pr#>.up.web3.storage`.
+To try out a change submit a PR and you'll get temporary infra rolled out for you automatically at `https://<pr#>.upload.storacha.network`.

 [`sst`](https://sst.dev) is the framework we use to define what to deploy.
 Read the docs! https://sst.dev